Gather and analyze engagement such as clicks and scrolling on your desired web pages.Get Started

 A presentation about the feature and how it can help you.

 Heatmaps help website owners make critical business, design, and technology decisions fast.
 For instance, if you discover that no one is scrolling past a certain point on a webpage, you know you need to change something about the ignored section to make it more engaging.
-Or you might discover that one of your call to action buttons is never used; in response, you can make changes to that button so it will stand out and attract more clicks.

 Heatmaps are an excellent way to uncover what’s not working on your webpage so you can then strategically redesign it to improve the performance of your site.
-They’re a lot more visual than analytics tools like Google Analytics, and, therefore, they make it easier for website owners to uncover valuable insights.

 Useful and most common answers may be found below regarding your inquiry.